Uniform Space and Time Behavior for Acoustic Resonators: Introduction and Statement of the Main Results

 where the coefficient $a(t)$ solves

 This wave is a sum of two parts.
-The first part, related to the source $f$, is nothing but the wave generated by the background in the absence of the bubble.
-The second one, related to source, i.e. $a(\cdot) \delta(\cdot-y_0)$, is the resonant wave generated by the bubble.
-The latter wave has a form of a point-source with time-modulation $a(\cdot)$ solving the $1D$ Cauchy problem (\ref{Cauchy-problem-introduction}).
-We note that the subtraction of $u^f_{\textrm{dom}}$ and $v^f$, which is also denoted by $u^f_{\textrm{reson}}$, can be rewritten as
+The first part, related to the source $f$, is nothing but the wave generated by the background in the absence of the bubble, that is, $v^f$.
+The second one, related to source, i.e. $a(\cdot) \delta(\cdot-y_0)$, is the resonant wave generated by the bubble, which is denoted by $u^f_{\textrm{reson}}$.
+The latter wave has a form of a point-source with time-modulation $a(\cdot)$ solving the $1D$ Cauchy problem (\ref{Cauchy-problem-introduction}). { Indeed, invoking the solution formula for the second-order ODE with zero initial conditions (see Lemma \ref{le:5}), and using the formula